cloudcores/CuAssembler/UserGuide.md

 #$ cl.exe -Fe"cudatest.exe" -nologo "cudatest_dlink.obj" "cudatest.obj" -link -INCREMENTAL:NO   "/LIBPATH:C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.1\bin/../lib/x64"  cudadevrt.lib  cudart_static.lib
 ```

-Saving those commands to a script file(e.g., `*.bat` for windows, `*.sh` for linux).
-Since we will need them when we want to embed the hacked cubin back to the executable, and run it as if the hacking does not happen at all.
+Saving those commands to a script file(e.g., `*.bat` for windows, `*.sh` for linux, remember to **uncomment** it first).
+We will need them when we want to embed the hacked cubin back to the executable, and run it as if the hacking does not happen at all.

 ## Disassemble Cubin to CuAsm